 Get the latest from TODAY

-Perhaps the most brilliant thing about cooking chicken in a slow cooker is that anyone can simply fling chicken from the packaging into the pot, without having to touch raw chicken.
-It’s almost a bonus that the chicken comes out fork-tender, to boot.
-Not only are these slow-cooker chicken recipes almost completely hands-off, they all also only require five ingredients at most — and they may even be on hand already.
+Perhaps the most brilliant thing about cooking chicken in a slow cooker is that anyone — even the most novice of home cooks — can simply add chicken from its packaging right into the pot, without having to touch raw chicken.